 Each column of the Pipeline View represents the different Opportunity field data brought in from Salesforce.

-You will access the Pipeline View by default when you go to the Opportunities tab within the Deals Product tab.
+You will access the Pipeline View by default when you go to the Pipeline tab within the Deals Product tab.
 You can select between the Pipeline view and the Deal view in the upper left corner of the Opportunities tab.

 In this article, we will walk through the different components of the Pipeline View, including: